chipcullen/chipcullen_com/src/posts/how-to-structure-your-typography-in-sass.md

 And since you already have your font stacks declared as variables, you can govern that type choice much more easily.

 I hope these guidelines and basic steps help you in your next project.
-If you have any other ways to make your life easier, please share them in the comments!